liang4793/liang4793.github.io/README.md

 ## Notes
 This website is still under development and maintenance.
-If there are any problems with the use or adaptation of this website, please leave issue or contact me.
+If there are any problems with the use or adaptation of this website, please leave issue or contact me.😸

 ## Introduction
+### Main Page
+Self introduction, contact information and interests.
+Partial Preview:
+*picture coming soon*
+### Prods Page
+Introduce the things I make and link to 📄documents and 📦repositories.
+Partial Preview:
+*picture coming soon*
+### Docs Page
+Documents for the things I make and 📂blogs.
+Partial Preview:
+*picture coming soon*

+## 🏳️‍🌈
+Enjoy life, learn more thing, do what you do best and have fun!
+Oh, if you like it, please give me a star --->